 From the time we are children, many of us who are animal lovers dream of becoming a veterinarian, or at least work in that industry.
 However, sometime between then and the moment we could potentially take Milwaukee veterinary technician training, most of us, seeing the realities of life as a veterinarian, or developing other interests, move away from that dream.

-There are some duties that only a veterinary technician, and not another member of the team such as a veterinary assistant, can perform.
+There are some duties that only a veterinary tech, and not another member of the team such as a veterinary assistant, can perform.
 These duties include

 - Collecting and recording patient case histories

 - Performing the initial physical exam